Ferry to Catalina

 So you want to become one of the million visitors that visit Catalina Island every year.[1]Catalina Island in Numbers – Catalinaintours.com But what is the best way to get there?

 We did the research for you.
-Five ferry lines can get you there if you want to travel by ferry.
-Helicopters, planes, and private boat charters are also available, but those are far more expensive options.
-So for this time: let's go by ferry.
+There are five ferry lines to choose from if you prefer to travel by ferry.
+While helicopters, planes, and private boat charters are also available, they tend to be much more expensive.
+For this trip, let's stick with the ferry.

 Map with all ferry routes to Catalina